vishivish01/cybersecurity/Week 9/README.md

 ## Notes

-Describe any challenges encountered while doing the work: N/A
+Describe any challenges encountered while doing the work: I wasn't able to scan my honeypot using my local machine and have my IP address show up in the admin console.

 ## License